 Widely mocked as one of the worst acting performances of all-time, Sofia Coppola‘s role as Mary Corleone in the final installment of the Godfather trilogy almost never happened and probably shouldn’t have.

 The role was originally going to Julia Roberts, who dropped out to shoot Flatliners.
-After wrapping up filming Mermaids, Wynona Ryder was set to audition.
+After wrapping up filming Mermaids, Wynona Ryder was also set to audition.
 But she was extremely exhausted and ill due to her intense schedule and was urged by doctors to rest, forcing her to cancel.
 Actress Rebecca Schaeffer was being considered for the role when a bizarre turn of events occurred.
 While preparing to audition in her West Hollywood apartment, a knock came to her front door where she was shot to death by a crazed fan who had been stalking her for three years.
-That was that.
 Director Francis Ford Coppola then tried to get either Annabella Sciorra or Laura San Giacomo.
 But they were both unavailable on such short notice.

 With time running out, he made a last-minute decision.
 He cast his own daughter in the role.
+That was that.
 Her questionable acting skills ignited claims of nepotism.
 And the film’s poor box office performance, compared to its two predecessors, just increased the outrage.
 Sofia later stated she never wanted to be an actor.
 She only agreed to do the film to help her father.
 He was out of options.
 Can you blame her?

 Michael J. Fox in Back to the Future